Blog updated: 4th January 2023

 The Giraffe Centre is the creation of the African Fund for Endangered Wildlife (A.F.E.W.
 Kenya), a Kenyan non-profit organisation.
 Their main purpose is to educate Kenyan schoolchildren and youth about their country’s wildlife and environment and to give locals and international visitors a chance to view the world’s tallest animal, Giraffes.

 When you visit the Giraffe Centre or donate, your contribution goes towards:

-Conservation education – This involves school visits and ecology trips, which includes children learning environmental themes such as sustainable development, forest conservation, wetlands protection and waste management.
+Conservation education – This involves school visits and ecology trips, which include children learning environmental themes such as sustainable development, forest conservation, wetlands protection and waste management.
 Publishing conservation books, posters and literature.
-Demonstration projects such as compost manure production, tree nursery are implemented in schools and communities to solve an environmental problem.
+Demonstration projects such as compost manure production and tree nursery are implemented in schools and communities to solve environmental problems.

 90% of funds collected from entrance fees and sales from the gift shop and tea house go towards the conservation work being done at the giraffe centre.